Being dumped by a fearful-avoidant feels like being a part of a roller coaster.

 If you implemented No Contact with a fearful avoidant then they would be more anxious.

-What they can’t stand is that they can’t control their feelings towards you.
+What they can’t stand is that they can’t control their feelings toward you.

 The moment you give more space to your fearful avoidant ex, the more they disconnect with you.